MultiSafepay/docs/content/payment-methods/sodexo.md

 ### Ready-made integrations

-- We don’t support Sodexo in our [ready-made integrations](/docs/our-integrations/).
+- You can add Sodexo [gateway ID](/reference/gateway-ids) using a generic gateway in several of our ready-made integrations.

 ### Testing

 To test Sodexo payments, see Testing payment methods - [Prepaid cards](/docs/testing#prepaid-cards).
 <br>